samhk222/brandboom-imagepreview/README.md

   PRIMARY KEY (`image_id`));
 ```
 ## 3. Rename .env.dist to .env and change the database parameters
--DB
+- DB
--DB_USER
+- DB_USER
--DB_HOST
+- DB_HOST
--DB_PASS
+- DB_PASS
-You don't need to change the DSN
+You don't need to change the DSN!

 ## 4. Chmod 777 the folders
 - src/files